-Founder and Managing Director, Seabury Airline Planning Group, LLC
+Retired, Former co-founder and consultant, Seabury Airline Planning Group LLC

-Stephen E. Still, BS ’76 is founder and Managing Director of Seabury Airline Planning Group, LLC.
-He has more than 25 years experience in consulting and management of transportation systems, including 20 years of hands-on experience in aviation planning.
+Stephen E. Still, BS ’76, was a co-founder and consultant for Seabury Airline Planning Group, LLC.
+He has more than 35 years of experience in consulting and management of transportation systems, including 30 years of hands-on experience in aviation planning.

 Prior to Seabury APG, he was Director, Corporate Planning, with US Airways, Inc., responsible for development of strategic initiatives for routes, fleets and alliances.
 He was responsible for formulating and coordinating the airline’s fleet plans, including analysis leading up to a multi-billion dollar fleet purchase.

 Prior to US Airways, Stephen was Manager of Domestic Planning at United Airlines, Inc., where he was responsible for developing United’s five-year route and fleet plan.

 Stephen is a frequent presenter at airline and transportation conferences, and teaches professional courses for the International Air Transport Association (IATA), and holds a PhD in Civil Engineering and Operations Research from Princeton University with a specialty in Transportation Systems and Economics.